-sName Name of the company. sNumber A number by which the company can be identified in the country.
-For example, a VAT number in The Netherlands. iCountrycode Code for the country.
+sName sNumber iCountrycode Name of the company.
+A number by which the company can be identified in the country.
+For example, a VAT number in The Netherlands.
+Code for the country.
 International telephone codes are used.
 For The Netherlands: 31.

-Example: #Companyid=GEODELFT, 8000.97.476.B.01,31.
+Example: #Companyid=GEODELFT, 8000.97.476.B.01, 31.

 2.3.2 #FILEOWNER

 #Fileowner=sFileowner

 sFileowner Text stating the owner of the file.
 The file owner is responsible for the quality of the file.
 He/she is usually the same person who performed the measurement.

 Example: #Fileowner=Lambert Smidt.

 2.3.3 #FILEDATE

 #Filedate=iYyyy,iMm,iDd

-iYyyy Year, when the file was created.
+iYyyy iMm iDd Year, when the file was created.
+Month, when the file was created.
+Day, when the file was created.